Jeffreybekker/birthday-notifier/README.md

 ## Features 🚀

 - Fetches birthday and weddingday data from a Supabase Database
-- Sends an e-mail if someone has their birtday or wedding
+- Sends an email if someone has their birtday or wedding
 - Includes personalized name, gender-based salution and age
 - Automatically runs daily at 00:00 via GitHub Actions
 - Keeps email credentials and database secrets secure via GitHub Actions

+## Technology Used ⚙️🛠️

+- Python 3.13
+- `psycopg2` for PostgreSQL database acces
+- `smtplib` and `email` for sending emails
+- `python-dotenv` for local development
+- GitHub Actions for automation
+- Supabase (PostgreSQL)